-At March 31, 2021, our aggregate liability in the event of the early termination of our swaps was \$21.3 million.
-At March 31, 2021, a 100-basis point increase of the interest rate on this facility would increase our related interest costs by \$0.5 million per year and a 100-basis point decrease of the interest rate would decrease our related interest costs by \$0.5 million per year.
+At March 31, 2022, a 100-basis point increase of the interest rate on our unsecured term loan borrowings would increase our related interest costs by \$6.3 million per year and a 100-basis point decrease of the interest rate would decrease our related interest costs by \$6.3 million per year.

-Additionally, our borrowings under the Revolving Credit Facility bear interest at an annual rate equal to LIBOR plus a leverage-based credit spread.
+Additionally, our borrowings under the Revolving Credit Facility bear interest at an annual rate equal to Adjusted Term SOFR plus a leverage-based credit spread.
 Therefore, an increase or decrease in interest rates would result in an increase or decrease to our interest expense related to the Revolving Credit Facility.
 We monitor our market interest rate risk exposures using a sensitivity analysis.
 Our sensitivity analysis estimates the exposure to market risk sensitive instruments assuming a hypothetical adverse change in interest rates.
-Based on the results of a sensitivity analysis, which assumes a 100-basis point adverse change in interest rates, the estimated market risk exposure for our variable-rate borrowings under the Revolving Credit Facility was \$1.4 million as of March 31, 2021.
+Based on the results of a sensitivity analysis, which assumes a 100-basis point adverse change in interest rates, the estimated market risk exposure for our variable-rate borrowings under the Revolving Credit Facility was \$1.5 million as of March 31, 2022.

 We are exposed to interest rate risk between the time we enter into a sale-leaseback transaction or acquire a leased property and the time we finance the related real estate with long-term fixed-rate debt.
 In addition, when our long-term debt matures, we may have to refinance the debt at a higher interest rate.
 Market interest rates are sensitive to many factors that are beyond our control.
 Our interest rate risk management objective is to limit the impact of future interest rate changes on our earnings and cash flows.
-Additionally, our long-term debt under our Master Trust Funding Program generally provides for some amortization of the principal balance over the term of the debt, which serves to reduce the amount of refinancing risk at debt maturity.